Cleft lip and cleft palate scheme

 The patient must be eligible for Medicare and have a cleft lip and cleft palate patient identification card.

-If your patient hasn't received a new cleft lip and palate patient identification card, or their details have changed, the patient may contact Medicare Australia on 1300 652 492.
+If your patient hasn't received a new cleft lip and palate patient identification card, or their details have changed, the patient may contact Medicare on 1300 652 492.
 A security check will be conducted to verify the callers' details.
 Alternatively details can be provided in writing to:

 Cleft Lip and Cleft Palate Scheme